 Please do not include letters of recommendation, copies of awards, transcripts or samples of your academic or creative work with your application.
 They will not be reviewed or returned to you.

 Note, however, that letters of recommendation may be required for scholarship purposes—carefully read the instructions for each scholarship.
 For UC Davis campus-based scholarships, a letter of recommendation is suggested, not required, and a 3.25 college GPA is needed.
-Transfer applicants who wish to be considered for the Regents Scholarship must submit a letter of recommendation and meet the minimum GPA requirement to be considered.
-Learn more about applying for scholarships
+Learn more about applying for scholarships.

 Check Your Admission Status